Hodaifa98/Multi-Threaded-HTTP-Web-Server-Java/README.md

 This is the Javadocs directory.
 It contains full documentation of the project API in HTML format, extracted from the Java source code.

 ## /www
 The default directory for all resources related to the HTTP server.
-This includes public resources (web-pages, documents, stylesheets, scripts, media files...), config files, and even error pages.
+This includes public resources (web-pages, documents, stylesheets, scripts, media files...), config files, and even error pages (Can be changed to a different directory in HTTPServerInformation).

 By default, all files in this folder are accessible by a client making an HTTP request, unless the server owner add certain subdirectories to the server's forbidden directories in the HTTPServerInformation class.